Arnhem Weavers Workshop

 complications and keep the project

-under their control, the women have no
+under local control, the women have no

 insurance.
 They do not see that

-is necessary as they are undertake to
+is necessary as they undertake to

 only;